-23 An important element of the overall ISDA SIMM Governance Framework is that firms using SIMM may participate in the ISDA SIMM Governance Forum where firms discuss potential modifications to SIMM, changes to definitions and standards or other issues associated with the use of SIMM.
+23 An important element of the overall Governance Framework is that firms using SIMM may participate in the ISDA SIMM Governance Forum where firms discuss potential modifications to SIMM, changes to definitions and standards or other issues associated with the use of SIMM.

-Minimum capital requirements for market risk, January 2016, BCBS, www.bis.org/bcbs/publ/d352.htm, and Minimum capital requirements for market risk, January 2019, BCBS, www.bis.org/bcbs/publ/d457.pdf.
+24 See BCBS, Minimum capital requirements for market risk, January 2016.
+Also see BCBS, Minimum capital requirements for market risk, January 2019.